cameroncuster/caffe_assessment/README.md

 software.
 The requirements for contribution even specify versioning, feature branching, rebasing practices, and **testing**.
-This emphasizes that Caffe has utilized good software development practices, and as a result has produced a reliable product which is highly reputable because of verioning, branching techniques, and required testing.
+This emphasizes that Caffe has utilized good software development practices, and as a result has produced a reliable product which is highly reputable because of versioning, branching techniques, and required testing.
 Coding style and technique are also emphasized in contribution.
 For example Caffe follows
 [Google C++ style](https://google.github.io/styleguide/cppguide.html) and